 IPL treatment prices may vary from office to office and based on the individual’s needs.
-Expect pricing to start at $400 per session, with multiple sessions required for optimal results, though prices can be discussed during your consultation at our Princeton, New Jersey, office.
+You can expect pricing to start at $400 per session, with multiple sessions required for optimal results, though prices can be discussed during your consultation at our Princeton, New Jersey, office.

 Aftercare for Intense Pulsed Light Therapy

 Take care to apply a moisturizer to the affected area as often as possible.
-Patients should expect peeling and flaking of the skin over the next twenty-four hours, but this is not uncommon.
-It usually takes around two weeks for your skin to fully show results.
+Patients should expect peeling and flaking of the skin over the next 24 hours, but this is not uncommon.
+It usually takes around two weeks for your skin to show results fully.
 As soon as you treat one spot, it is encouraged to treat another area, which will maximize collagen production as your skin slowly rejuvenates itself.

-Use sunscreen and stay out of the sun for up to thirty days after treatment.
-It is recommended that you visit us again for a review with your doctor at around two weeks so we can determine if any additional treatment is necessary.
+Use sunscreen and stay out of the sun for up to 30 days after treatment.
+It is recommended that you revisit us for a review with your doctor in around two weeks so we can determine if any additional treatment is necessary.

 IPL Treatment FAQs